ColumnColumn

 If you have an account with Kasikorn Bank, you can use Grab's cashless service, Grab Pay Wallet.
 As the number of stores and sites where the Grab Pay Wallet can be used increases in the future, data from other sources such as Grab Food and Grab Taxi will also be subject to analysis, increasing the possibility of greater convenience for consumers.

-And personally, I'm very much looking forward to a new service called "Grab Regi".
-As mentioned above, Grab Food is a service that brings food from the restaurant you want to eat (actually, it can be food from a food stall, not a restaurant) to the place you want to eat.
-On the other hand, there are times when you want to visit a restaurant that allows you to order through Grab Food, and all you have to do is wait for the food to be delivered.
-In other words, the payment is already done on the app.
-On the other hand, in a real restaurant, the payment is usually done after the meal.
-I don't think this is the case for all restaurants, but for some reason, in my experience, there is a considerable wait after the "checkout!
-But I can't help but think that if Grab Food can do it, why can't Grab provide the cashier system in the actual store as well, and analyze the data and use it for store management?
+Personally, I am very much looking forward to the launch of a new service called "Grab Regi.
+As mentioned above, Grab Food is already a service that brings food from a restaurant (or, indeed, from a street vendor) to the location of your choice.
+On the other hand, there are times when you want to visit a restaurant where you can order from Grab Food, and since ordering from Grab Food is based on card payment using the app, all you have to do is wait for delivery.
+In other words, payment is completed on the app.
+On the other hand, in actual restaurants, payment is usually made after the meal is served.
+Although I don't think this is the case in all restaurants, in my experience, for some reason, you often have to wait quite a long time after the "Check!
+If Grab Food can be used to place orders, it would be a good idea if Grab provides a cash register system in the actual restaurant and analyzes the data to make use of it in the restaurant management.
 I can't stop thinking about it.

-When using Grab for travel or business trips, it is rare to be aware of such rewards, but when actually using Grab as an infrastructure for daily life, I feel that promotions are very important as a contact point for new products and services.
+When using Grab for travel or business trips, it is rare to be aware of such rewards, but when using Grab as an infrastructure for daily life, I feel that promotions are extremely important as a point of contact with new products and services.

-Apart from these online media functions, Grab Taxi (car), for example, seems to have value as a place for promotion of so-called product sampling on Grab.
-With so many users using Grab for transportation purposes, what would happen if sampling were conducted in a moving car?
-In particular, compared to sampling while passing on the sidewalk, there may be an advantage in understanding and recognizing the product.
-If you are sampled in a moving car for a product that you are not familiar with, the time you spend looking up information about that product may be much more relaxed than if you were sampling on the street while walking.
-Or, "I got this when I took a Grab!
-You may be able to expect word-of-mouth on SNS.
+Apart from the online media function, Grab Taxi (car), for example, may also have value as a promotional site for so-called “product sampling” on Grab.
+Many users use Grab for transportation purposes, so what would happen if sampling was conducted in a moving car?
+In particular, compared to sampling on the sidewalk, there may be an advantage in understanding and recognizing the product.
+If a product that is not very familiar to the user is sampled in a moving vehicle, the time spent looking up information about the product may be much more relaxed than when sampling on the street while walking.
+Or, word of mouth on social networking sites, such as "I got this when I took a Grab ride!
+This is a hypothesis and has not been confirmed.

 7. finally